dfinity/motoko/doc/md/reference/language-manual.md

 ### Type `Principal`

-The type `Principal` of category O (Ordered) represents opaque principals such as canisters and users that can, for example, be used to identify callers of shared functions and used for simple authentication.
-Although opaque, principals may be converted to binary `Blob` values for more efficient hashing and other applications (see module `Principal` from the base library).
+The type `Principal` of category O (Ordered) represents opaque principals such as canisters and users that can be used to identify callers of shared functions and used for simple authentication.
+Although opaque, principals may be converted to binary `Blob` values for more efficient hashing and other applications.

 ### Error type

-Assuming base library import,
+Assuming base library import:

 ``` motoko no-repl
 import E "mo:base/Error";